internetarchive/dweb-mirror/INSTALLATION-osx.md

 You will need git, node, npm, yarn, which may or may not be already installed.

-* git: type "git" in a Terminal window, if git is installed you'll get the help message, if not then it should prompt you to install Xtools command line tools, accept ...
+* git: type "git --version" in a Terminal window, if git is installed you'll get the help message, if not then it should prompt you to install Xtools command line tools, accept ...
 * node and npm: try `node --version`, it should report v10 or better
   * otherwise https://nodejs.org should know its a Mac and prompt you to install,